NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 But he wasn’t “unfixable”.

-He was drugged.
-Convenience-drugged.
-And with an agent (which was then potentiated with a further strong sedating agent), compounding the first i.e. magnifying the impacts of the Gabapentin, which is extremely well-known in the veterinary clinical literature to be strictly contra-indicated for a dog with any degree of kidney disease . . . which the very blood tests the ICU staff had taken (and had back in hand) that night, would have demonstrated clearly that he had.
+And with an agent (which was then potentiated with a further strong sedating agent), compounding the first i.e. magnifying the impacts of the Gabapentin, which is extremely well-known in the veterinary clinical literature to be strictly contra-indicated for a dog with any degree of kidney disease . . . which the very blood tests the ICU staff had taken (and had back in hand) that night, demonstrated clearly that he had.

-And his extreme response (given not only the non-necessity (and thus unauthorised pharmacological intervention and the associated Breach of Duty of Care) and owner-unauthorised use of sedating drugs (something I had seen just two months prior when a local vet was careless in his administration of Gabapentin), they had either panicked not knowing the eventual outcome of their actions, AND/OR they saw this as an opportunistic exit strategy for a client that had challenged them on occasion – and although with good cause, their individual and corporate egos had never coped well with it at all.
+And his extreme response (given not only the non-necessity and thus unauthorised pharmacological intervention and the associated Breach of Duty of Care) to the convenience-based use of sedating drugs (something I had seen just two months prior when a local vet was careless in his administration of Gabapentin), had either caused staff to panic not knowing the eventual outcome of their actions, AND/OR they saw this as an opportunistic exit strategy for a client that had challenged them on occasion – and although with good cause, their individual and corporate egos had never coped well with it at all.

-THAT was, or THEY were, the reason he had to be “euthanased” with urgency.
+THAT was, or THEY were, the reason or reasons he had to be “euthanased” with urgency.

 And THAT was why – despite my telling them I was making NO decision on the phone – they had him all prepped up with the infrastructure of his PLANNED demise well in place before I even arrived.
 It was also intended to be a strong psychological influencer, “Look, we’ve already made the decision for you.”
 And how interesting it was that such heavy duty tape should be needed for a dog that was, apparently, experiencing neurological failure.

-She was not 'ending his suffering'; she was destroying the only living witness to their pharmaceutical malpractice.
+"Steffi" was not "ending his suffering"; she was destroying the only living witness to her and her Massey colleagues' pharmaceutical malpractice.
 She was ensuring the truth would be buried with him.

 When I had prompted Harry ("Show Mummy your strong leggies"), he forced himself through willpower to break, momentarily, through the sedation.

-A dog with a catastrophic brain event cannot "override" that deficit.
-But a sedated dog can - at least momentarily - override the drugs with which they have been sedated if they are stimulated by a familiar, beloved voice.
+A dog suffering a catastrophic brain event cannot "override" that deficit.
+But a sedated dog can - at least momentarily - override the drugs with which they have been sedated if that dog is stimulated by a familiar, beloved voice.

 But . . .
 WHY?